Our Training Philosophy

 If the dog can have positive experience, then you will have positive results.
 The training approach is based on positive training methods,working to build desire and drive in your agliity dog.
 Foundation training using crate games, its yer choice, shaping, and other motivational games and learning techniques using the dogs natural abilities.
 We do not allow corrective type training including use of choke, prong, or electronic collars.
 Not only is it unsafe to have them on near equipment, we want to make the game fun!
 Each dog/handler team is worked with individually based on the dogs needs with in the class setting.
 Working with their goals, whether it is active agility competition, a well mannered dog at home, or working to achieve a calm, non reactive dog.

-Tina Reynolds works with a variety of breeds in her personal agility career including Siberian Huskies, Vizslas and Border Collies.
-Her first agility dog, Siberian Husky was a joy in the ring.
-A confident dog with a vast world of obedience training behind her before she started agility.
+With 20 plus years in dog training sports, Tina Reynolds has lived and worked with a variety of breeds in her personal agility career including Siberian Huskies, Vizslas, Golden Retrievers and Border Collies.
+Her first agility dog, A Siberian Husky was a joy in the ring.
+A confident dog, with a vast world of obedience training behind her before she started agility.
 Nia performed well earning her MX, MXJ with in her first year of competition, a 2 time invitee to the AKC invitational, ranking #2 Sibe in the US in 2008.
 Nia, was retired early in her career due to sports related injuries.
-With Nia's injuries, Tina went on a search for a more serious aproach to properly training and preparing the dogs for a career as a professional athlete.
+With Nia's injuries, Tina went on a search for a more serious approach to properly training and preparing the dogs for a career as a professional athlete.
 Nia returned to the show ring in 2013 to earn her CD!

-Trendie, As she begins her journey, she is showing great understanding of handling in addition to balance in play.
-Trendie has overcome the odds of playing in this sport.
-Trendie was born with health restrictions and short , focused and fun training sessions are a must for Trendie to stay healthy.
-Trendie has overcome many hurdles and continues to step to the line with confidence, joy and speed.
+Trendie, A very intelligent, hard working Bordie collie has become a very important part of Tina's life.
+She has excelling in her obedeince /Rally training and competition, She competes in Barn Hunt and also competed in Agility.
+Trendie was born with health restrictions and short , focused and fun training sessions were a must for Trendie to stay healthy.
+Trendie has overcome many hurdles and continues to step to the line with confidence, joy and speed in everything she does.

-Tina trains regularly with Tracy Sklenar, Leader of the Pack and teams up with Tracy for seminars.
-Tina and Tracy have hosted mini dog skills camp for young dogs that was hugely successful and a great opportunity to learn from everyone.
-Tina has worked with some of the top trainers in the world including Greg Derrett, Susan Salo, Anthony Clarke , Lynda Ortin- Hill, Justine Davenport and Lori Michaels, Monique Plink and Soshana Dos and routinely attends workshops at Susan Garrets Say Yes training center, one of North America's leading training facilities in addition to taking a many courses through www.Agility-U.com The Workshops allow Tina to learn and stay current with the leading training methods for fast amazing agility dogs.
-A few workshops that Tina attends includes foundations, Double Box, Agility Handling Blueprints, Susan Salo's Jump Grid Seminars, and Handling with Greg and Laura Derrett, and Contact training work in addition to handling and footwork clinics, allowing her to have a true understanding of the program and to offer seminars of her own to bring the knowledge to many handlers striving to succeed in the ring.
+Tina's mentor through the years has been Tracy Sklenar Tina has had the opportunity to host mini dog skills camp with Tracy that was hugely successful and a great opportunity to learn from everyone.
+Tina has worked with some of the top trainers in the world including Greg Derrett, Susag Garrett, Susan Salo, Anthony Clarke , Lynda Ortin- Hill, Justine Davenport and Lori Michaels, Monique Plink and Soshana Dos and routinely attends workshops and Seminars in addition to taking a many courses through www.Agility-U.com The Workshops allow Tina to learn and stay current with the leading training methods for fast amazing agility dogs. .

 I enjoy teaching agility, obedience, and working with dogs that are socially challenged because the end result is a happy dog!